watson-developer-cloud/node-red-labs/README.md

 The inject node:

 ![ScreenShot](https://github.com/NodeREDWatson/Watson-Node-Red-Samples/blob/master/images/Language%20Translation/LT_Inject.jpg)

 You can use any text for this.
 I put Node-RED in double quotes, otherwise it would be translated as well.

 The translation node:

 ![ScreenShot](https://github.com/NodeREDWatson/Watson-Node-Red-Samples/blob/master/images/Language%20Translation/LT_Config.jpg)

-The outputfrom the debug node:
+The output from the debug node:

 ![ScreenShot](https://github.com/NodeREDWatson/Watson-Node-Red-Samples/blob/master/images/Language%20Translation/LT_Debug.jpg)